cirocosta/cartorio/README.md

 The usage of `cartorio` requires only two steps:

-1. loading one or more container image(s) from a tarball, then
+1. loading one or more container image(s) from a directory or tarball, then
 2. serving those container images to those implementing the [Docker Registry HTTP API v2](https://docs.docker.com/registry/spec/api/).